AdrianVides56/simple_shell/README.md

 #### In this repository you will find our own version of a shell written in C; it was created for learning purposes at Holberton School.

+### Description.

+##### The shell is command interpreter in and operating system such as Unix or GNU/Linux, it is a program that excutes other prorgrams.

 ### Installation!
 ```